The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Verdict:

-My experience says, GetResponse is less of a “simple email tool” and more of an all-in-one marketing platform.
+My experience suggests that GetResponse is more than just a โsimple email toolโ-it’s an all-in-one marketing platform.
 It covers email, funnels, webinars, websites, and even online courses under one roof.

-That’s why it’s especially attractive for eCommerce businesses that want everything in one place without stitching together 5–6 different tools.
+Thatโs why itโs especially attractive for eCommerce businesses that want everything in one place, without having to stitch together five to six different tools.

 5. ActiveCampaign – Enterprise Level Email Marketing Tool